-Speaking at Board Meetings
+Speaking/Attending Board Meetings

 During the public comment session, you may speak for up to three minutes.
 You will see a yellow light at the podium when you have 30 seconds remaining, then a red light when your time is up.
-If the public comment portion of the agenda exceeds 30 minutes, the board chair reserves the right to conduct other board business before inviting remaining speakers to the podium.

 Speakers are welcome to offer comments or criticism directed at substantive ideas, actions, or procedures of the Board and individual Board members.
 In the interest of maintaining civility and decorum, however, speakers are encouraged to refrain from personal attacks and insults directed at the Board, individual Board members, staff, or members of the general public.

 The laws and policies of North Carolina provide that issues or concerns involving individual personnel matters are confidential, and therefore, not appropriate for public comment settings.
 Concerns related to personnel issues may be addressed through applicable WCPSS personnel, the grievance policy, or other applicable policies.

 Speakers, including students, may discuss issues and matters of general concern, but should refrain from discussing confidential student information.
 Concerns related to confidential student matters may be addressed through applicable WCPSS personnel, the grievance policy or other applicable policies.